-If you follow me on Instagram you already know I love plants and everything related to Nature.
-Ever since I switched to all natural 3 years back, I’ve been making conscious effort to live a green and sustainable lifestyle.
-I am far away from my goal, but every step I take makes it closer and closer each day.
+If you follow me on Instagram you already know I love plants and all things green.
+Ever since I switched to all natural 3 years back, I’ve been making a conscious effort to live a green and sustainable lifestyle.
+I am far from my goal, but every step I take makes me closer to my goal.

 We ended up getting nearly 15 plants and 10 pots, which was around 4-5 dolly loads and 2 car trips 🙂